Too busy to add more exercise to your schedule? When you can’t seem to make time for a full workout, try these no-sweat ways to simply move more.

 You found your keys.
 You found the motivation to clean out your closet.
-Now you can find 30 minutes in your day to get physically active!
+Now you can find at least 150 minutes each week to get physically active!
 Don’t worry, there are plenty of easy, no-cost ways to do it.

 Think there’s no way you can find the time?
-Good news: You don’t have to do all 30 minutes at once.
-You can get health benefits even if you split it into two or three 10- to 15-minute segments a day.
+Good news: You don’t have to do it all at once.
+In fact, it’s better to spread your activity throughout the week.
+You can get health benefits even if you split it into a few short bouts of exercise a day.

 7 no-brainer ways to boost your activity level